-In this experiment you will investigate the relative reactivities of acetanilide and methyl benzoate toward electrophilic nitration.
-Based on the results of the experiment, you will be able to provide experimental evidence to support your theoretical hypothesis as to which one of the two aromatic compounds is more reactive in electrophilic aromatic substitution.
+In this experiment, you will investigate the relative reactivities of acetanilide and methyl benzoate toward electrophilic nitration.
+Based on the experimental results, you will be able to provide experimental evidence to support your theoretical hypothesis as to which one of the two aromatic compounds is more reactive in electrophilic aromatic substitution.